mikeizbicki/cmc-csci040/hw_05/README.md

 1. Allow changing the password after creating an account.
    You must have a password reset form that forces the user to type in their old password and a new password twice.

-1. Add user profile pages that a user can edit to provide a description about themselves and other users can view this page.

 1. Assign each user a unique image, and have that image appear with each post.
    The website <https://robohash.org> lets you do this easily.